ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Ropsten _(deprecated)_ {#ropsten}

-_Note, the Ropsten testnet is [deprecated](https://github.com/ethereum/pm/issues/460) and will no longer recieve protocol upgrades.
-Please consider migrating your applications to Sepolia or Goerli._
+_Note, [the Ropsten testnet is deprecated](https://github.com/ethereum/pm/issues/460) and will no longer receive protocol upgrades.
+Please consider migrating your applications to Sepolia or Görli._

-A very old proof-of-work testnet.
+A proof-of-work testnet.
 It only serves historical relevance and is mainly used by core developers for testing protocol upgrades.

-Ropsten faucets:
+##### Ropsten faucets

 - [FaucETH](https://fauceth.komputing.org) (multi-Chain faucet without the need for social account)
 - [Paradigm faucet](https://faucet.paradigm.xyz/)

 #### Rinkeby _(deprecated)_ {#rinkeby}

-_Note, the Rinkey testnet is [deprecated](https://github.com/ethereum/pm/issues/460) and will no longer recieve protocol upgrades.
-Please consider migrating your applications to Sepolia or Goerli._
+_Note: [the Rinkeby testnet is deprecated](https://github.com/ethereum/pm/issues/460) and will no longer receive protocol upgrades.
+Please consider migrating your applications to Sepolia or Görli._

-A very old proof-of-authority testnet for those running old versions of the Geth client.
+A proof-of-authority testnet for those running old versions of the Geth client.

-Rinkeby faucets:
+##### Rinkeby faucets

 - [FaucETH](https://fauceth.komputing.org) (multi-Chain faucet without the need for social account)
 - [Alchemy faucet](https://RinkebyFaucet.com)
 - [Chainlink faucet](https://faucets.chain.link/)